 There will be no refund of fees if the Club closes for a one-off short-term incident eg a snow day.

-In the event of a prolonged forced closure, we must ensure that the Club remains financially viable.
-We have fixed costs which continue even when the club is closed.
 If the closure is forced by an event that is covered by our insurance, we will not charge for sessions when we are closed.
 Unfortunately, not all events can be insured against, so in situations that are not covered by our insurance we must still charge full fees.
 Please feel free to contact info@s4aclub.co.uk if you wish to query this further.

 Related documents

-Emergency Evacuation procedure, Admissions and Fees policy
+Emergency Evacuation procedure as outlined in our Fire Safety policy, Admissions and Fees policy

 This policy was adopted by: S4A